A Graphop Analysis of Graph Neural Networks on Sparse Graphs: Generalization and Universal Approximation: Analysis of GNNs via Iterated Degree Measures

 Therefore $\gamma_{(W,f),1}(x)(1)$ is a measure supported on $\{1\}$.
 Hence, $\Gamma_{(W,f),1}$, the pushforward of $\lambda$ under $\gamma_{(W,f),1}$, has a marginal on the second axis (an element of $\mathscr{P}(\mathcal{M}^1)$) which is supported on the measures of $\mathcal{M}_{1}=\mathscr{M}_{\leq 1}([-1,1])$, which are supported on $\{1\}$.
 This is a contradiction to the definition of $\alpha$, which has a marginal on the second axis that is not supported on the measures of $\mathscr{M}_{\leq 1}([-1,1])$ which are supported on $\{1\}$.
 Hence, $\alpha$ is a DIDM that cannot be a graphon-DIDM.

 \end{example}

 We therefore stress that the space of DIDMs is strictly larger than that of graphon-DIDMs, in the sense that the closure of graphon-DIDMs is not all of DIDMs.
 It is also shown that the space of computation DIDMs of graph-signals is dense in the space of graphon-DIDMs, see Appendix I.3 in \cite{rauchwerger2024generalization}.
-For a summary of the hierarchy, see Figure~\ref{fig:graphon-didms}.